Quuxplusone/hexx/HACKING.md

 Offsets [0x8022 ..
 0xA022) memory-mapped heap of monster records (32 bytes each)
 - Offsets 0,1 store the "next record" pointer, as an offset into [0x8000 ..
 0xA000).
 The special value "FF FF" means "done."
 - ???

 Offsets [0xA022 ..
+0xA024) defines the current dungeon tower (0=Keep, 1=Grisslem, etc).
+Offsets [0xA024 ..
+0xA026) defines the current dungeon level within the tower (0 through 7).
-0xA02E) ???
-10 bytes
+Offsets [0xA026 ..
+0xA02C) ???
+6 bytes
 Offsets [0xA02C ..
 0xA02E) define the player's facing.
-(But modifying this is deadly.)
 Offsets [0xA02E ..
 0xA030) define the player's location.
 (But modifying this is deadly.)
 Offsets [0xA030 ..
 0xA032) define the character whose spells are visible (0..3).
 Offsets [0xA032 ..
 0xA034) define the highlighted character (0..3, or 0x81 for "none").